-In McLain's eight years as head coach at GSW, he has enjoyed much success with the program, highlighted by being named Georgia Dugout Club's NAIA Coach of the Year in 2005.
+In McLain's nine years as head coach at GSW, he has enjoyed much success with the program, highlighted by being named Georgia Dugout Club's NAIA Coach of the Year in 2005.
 Under McLain's leadership the Hurricanes have advanced to two NAIA regional tournaments, produced several NAIA and NCAA Academic and All-Conference players - as well as two NAIA Honorable Mention All-Americans - and this past season delivered the athletic department's first nationally ranked team since joining the NCAA in 2006.

 Prior to taking over the helm of the 'Canes, McLain spent nine seasons as an assistant coach.
 From 1996-2000, he served as the hitting and outfield coach, as well as recruiting coordinator for Bill Haywood.
 For four seasons, 2001-2004, under Barry Davis, McLain took over the pitching staff and developed it into one of the best staffs in NAIA baseball, while establishing many individuals and team pitching records.
 During that time, the Hurricanes had two pitchers earn first team All-Region honors with one being named NAIA National Player of the Year.
 As an assistant, he was an integral part of three regional appearances and three conference championships.